yeslogic/prince-docs/docs/paged.md

 ![A page with content in some of its page regions.](assets/samples/marginboxes-1.colour.png)

 Most content appears inside the *page area* of one or more pages.
-Surrounding the page area, but within the margin area, are the *page-margin boxes*.
+Surrounding the page area is the margin area, which contains the *page-margin boxes*.
 Other special areas are overlaying the whole page or are placed at the bottom of the *page area*.
 Collectively, they are known as the *page regions*.

 This figure shows the positions of some page regions placed in the page margin, called the *page-margin boxes*.
 Some of them can be used for creating running page headers and footers.